roelmagdaleno/wp-countup-js/readme.txt

 = 4.0.1 =
 * Bug fixed where uBlock browser extension was blocking the "showCounter.js" file.
 * "showCounter.js" file renamed to "wp-countup-show-counter.js" due to the previous bug.

+= 4.0.2 =
+* Now you can execute a shortcode (that returns a number) inside the counter shortcode.